swift-server-community/mqtt-nio/Sources/MQTTNIO/MQTTNIO.docc/mqttnio-aws.md

 Using MQTTNIO with AWS IoT.

+## Overview

-The MQTT client can be used to connect to AWS IoT brokers.
+``MQTTConnection`` can be used to connect to AWS IoT brokers.
 You can use both a WebSocket connection authenticated using AWS Signature V4 and a standard connection using a X.509 client certificate.
-If you are using a X.509 certificate make sure you update the attached role to allow your client id to connect and which topics you can subscribe, publish to.
+If you are using a X.509 certificate make sure you update the attached role to allow your client ID to connect and which topics you can subscribe, publish to.

-If you are using an AWS Signature V4 authenticated WebSocket connection you can use the V4 signer from [SotoCore](https://github.com/soto-project/soto) to sign your initial request as follows
+If you are using an AWS Signature V4 authenticated WebSocket connection you can use the V4 signer from [Soto](https://github.com/soto-project/soto) to sign your initial request as follows

 ```swift
 import SotoSignerV4